iamsikun/iamsikun.github.io/_pages/industry-experience.md

 redirect_from:
 ---

-One of my master's research projects turned into [ASK2.ai](https://www.ask2.ai/)'s AI-Powered Wealth Management System.
-I'm now part of their research team to help develop machine learning enhanced wealth management solutions.
+One of my master's research projects turned into part of [ASK2.ai](https://www.ask2.ai/)'s AI-Powered Wealth Management System.
+I'm now a member of their research team to help develop machine learning enhanced wealth management solutions.

-Here are a working paper from our work:
+Here are a working paper from us:
 * *Recursive Hidden Markov Model: Financial Regime Identification and Transition*, with Ali Hirsa and Satyan Malhotra

 ## Selected Work Experiences